marchoeppner/gabi/docs/installation.md

 The pipeline comes with simple pre-set profiles for all of these as described [here](usage.md); if you plan to use this pipeline regularly, consider adding your own custom profile to our [central repository](https://github.com/marchoeppner/configs) to better leverage your available resources.

+Also note that Nextflow supports additional software provisioning [frameworks](https://www.nextflow.io/docs/latest/container.html).
+These may very well work also, but have not been tested by us.

 ## Installing the references

 This pipeline requires locally stored references.
 To build these, do: